 - Physical or verbal abuse or threat of harm to any person on property owned or controlled by the District or at supervised functions sponsored by the District.

 - Forceful or unauthorized entry to or occupation of District facilities, including both buildings and grounds.

-- Illicit use, possession, distribution, or sale of tobacco, alcohol, drugs, other controlled substances, or other illegal contraband on District property or at school-sponsored functions.
+- Illicit use, possession, distribution, display, promotion, or sale of tobacco, alcohol, drugs, other controlled substances, or other illegal contraband on District property or at school-sponsored functions.